uwsbel/autonomy-toolkit/README.md

 # Autonomy Toolkit

+`autonomy-toolkit` is a simple wrapper around `docker compose` with some minor features which enhance the usability across multiple users and operating systems.
+The initial design goal was to aid in development of robotics projects that involve autonomy (hence the name), however it has since reduced in scale and is just a wrapper of `docker compose`.

-Autonomy Toolkit, dubbed `autonomy-toolkit`, is meant to be a simplified mechansim for quickly setting up and developing a ROS 2 based control stack.
-The `autonomy-toolkit` platform is under activate development by the [Simulation Based Engineering Laboratory](https://sbel.wisc.edu) at the [University of Wisconsin-Madison](https://wisc.edu).
+The `autonomy-toolkit` package is under active development by the [Simulation Based Engineering Laboratory](https://sbel.wisc.edu) at the [University of Wisconsin-Madison](https://wisc.edu).

-## Background

-The `autonomy-toolkit` platform provides the following resources for expediting development of autonomous algorithms:
-1. A development workflow for writing and testing ROS 2 code
-2. A mechansim for easily generating custom container-based images (think Docker) for use with the ROS 2 stack
-3. A wrapper for container compose mechanisms (i.e. Docker Compose, singularity-compose) to improve user experience

-Furthermore, the [Autonomy Research Testbed](https://github.com/uwsbel/autonomy-research-testbed), which utilizes this toolbox, provides the following functionality:
-1. A parts list and instructions on how to build the physical platform
-2. A high-fidelity simulation environment built using [Chrono](https://projectchrono.org) to test autonomous algorithms

-For more information about the design considerations and purpose for this project, see the [background](https://projects.sbel.org/autonomy-toolkit/background.html) section.
+Please see [the official documentation](https://projects.sbel.org/autonomy-toolkit/) (or on [github](https://github.com/uwsbel/autonomy-toolkit/blob/master/docs)) for more details.

 ## Support